 Pass It On!
 Scholars Award

-Sophia definitely fits the description perfectly.
-A Massachusetts native and Emory University sophomore, she has been singing in CMN Round Robins
+Sophia Bereaud definitely fits the description of a PIO!
+Scholar perfectly.
+A Massachusetts native and Emory University sophomore, Sophia has been singing in CMN Round Robins

 since age ten.
 She was gifted the simple seed of singing by her parents, both of whom make music with children for their living and occasionally